 In the character's mind, one type of relationship was simply confused with another.
 This has some basis in reality, where some potentially romantic relationships are actually people seeking "figures".
 (Hell, whohasn'tdone this at some point?)
 They spend time with a person because he or she reminds them of someone else.
 For example, some characters attracted to older characters often have an absent parent or older sibling or their dead little sister.
 This situation is often the inherent role of an Unwanted Harem's Unlucky Everydude.

 In some other cases, it turns out that the character was only in love with theideaof being in love and applied it to the first suitable person they met; and in others, a character falls in love with another character… or more specifically, some defining feature of that character.
 For example, Bob falls in love with Alice because she is incredibly beautiful, or a brilliant fighter, or incredibly smart, but he fails to actually comprehend Alice beyond that trait.
+This is easy to do to The Lost Lenore, since she's not around to contradict an idealized version of her.

 Doing this poorly can feel incredibly cheap if the "explanation" doesn't make sense or potential evidence wasn't presented beforehand, as it feels as if the writers are just going down the list of romantic opposition and checking them off.